jfromaniello/joseoncodecom/_posts/2012-05-31-node-dot-js-and-the-beauty-of-working-on-a-platform-that-embrace-opensource.markdown

 - javascript
 ---

-In will show in this article one of the most beautiful things of working in node.js and how it node.js embraces opensource the right way.
+In this article I will show one of the most beautiful things of working with node.js and how noders do open source in the right way.

 I have been working full time in a project using node.js for [Tellago Studios](http://www.tellagostudios.com/), I have read a lot of posts about node.js being cancer, why node.js sucks, why ruby is better, why javascripts callbacks for async workflows are complex and so on, and even if I agree with some things at some point there are things in node.js done right, things to applaud and things to learn from it.
 This article is about something to applaud.